What do you need to do? How do you gain maximum benefit from publishing your data?

 - confirming you are able to publish the data by considering issues such as contractual arrangements, copyright and ethics

-- determining the license conditions under which the data can be released and reused
+- determining the licence conditions under which the data can be released and reused

 - preparing the data for publication by considering issues such as data cleansing and file formats